Skip to main content

 Image from Merijn Roubroeks

-A group of people in a boat with flags and signs - Pride Canal Parade
+A crowd of people on the streets and in a boat with flags and signs - Pride Canal Parade

 Image from Jan de Ridder